SatyamPandey81/Shop-Management-/README.md

 # Shop-Management-
-this is a minor project app, created by satyam pandey and it's basically use to manage inventory and calculate profit and loss.
+this is a minor project app, created by satyam pandey and it's basically use to manage inventory and calculate profit and loss. this project is use IndexedDB which is a Chrome Browser Database for storing data.